Tek Sen Restaurant: Best Chinese food in Penang, Malaysia

 Something for everyone on the menu at Tek Sen Restaurant (Click to enlarge)

-The majority of the items on the menu could be ordered medium (M) or extra large (XL) in size.
+The majority of the menu items could be ordered in medium (M) or extra large (XL) sizes.
 A few items offered a large (L) option.
 Some items, including seafood and daily specials, were only available in one portion size.

 Ice cold Tiger beer on a hot day in Penang